• Skip to primary navigation

 • Simmer on low-medium heat for 5 minutes (this heats it through without destroying its properties and without cooking it).

-• Remove the pot from the stove and allow to cool (if you are using granulated sugar stir it in now) and add the lime juice.
+• Remove the pot from the stove and let it cool (if you are using granulated sugar, stir it in now) and add the lime juice.

 • Cover the pot and either store in a cool place or refrigerate for at least several hours or up to a week (the longer you leave it to rest the stronger it will taste).